yfang-repo/swatmrmtr/README.md

 The following notes are for running the SWAT-MRMT-R model on PNNL's constance supercomputer.

 Notes for source codes:
-1) SWAT originiated from revision 664
+1) SWAT originated from revision 664
 2) PFLOTRAN originated from hash bc0bb2d
 3) petsc hash 1a9d3c3 is needed to compile PFLOTRAN and SWAT

-To generate an excutable:
+To generate an executable:
 1) Install petsc
    git clone https://gitlab.com/petsc/petsc petsc cd petsc